-Pumpkin Breakfast Cookies – these soft & chewy cookies are the perfect healthy make-ahead, portable breakfast (or dessert) for busy mornings.
-Best of all, easy to customize & made with oats, pumpkin seed butter, cozy fall spices & maple syrup.
-Gluten free, refined sugar-free, nut free with vegan option.
+These soft & chewy pumpkin breakfast cookies are the perfect healthy, make-ahead, portable breakfast for busy mornings.
+Made with oats, pumpkin seed butter, cozy fall spices & maple syrup, they’re gluten free, refined sugar-free, and nut-free with a vegan option!

 And what better way to get your kids excited to get up early for school than with cookies?
 Breakfast cookies that is!

-WHAT INGREDIENTS DO I NEED TO MAKE HEALTHY BREAKFAST COOKIES?
+WHAT INGREDIENTS DO I NEED TO MAKE THESE HEALTHY BREAKFAST COOKIES?

 The great thing about making breakfast cookies is that you can customize them with whatever you like or have on hand.
 Use as little as two ingredients – banana and oats or pack them with as many healthy and wholesome ingredients you have in your pantry.